 - Three (3) Letters of Reference

 - Letter of invitation from U.S. Institution (if available)

 - Copy of passport

-Only short-listed candidates will be interviewed, and the final selection and placement will be made in the spring of 2022.
+- Only short-listed candidates will be interviewed, and the final selection and placement will be made in the spring of the following year.

 Any application submitted to the United States or elsewhere, separate from the official U.S. Embassy online system noted above, will not be considered.

 - Instructions for completing the application (PDF 706 KB)

 - Online application for 2024-2025 academic year: https://apply.iie.org/fvsp2024/

 If you have questions, please write to: firstname.lastname@example.org

 We highly encourage you to read FAQ section below: